writethedocs/www/docs/conference/videos-user-groups-mailing-list.rst

 A `Bay Area Meetup Group`_
 ---------------------------

-We have our first user group setting up! `Ruth Buchanan`_ has organized a great first meeting, and we hope that anyone in the area will come out and join.
+We have our first meetup group setting up! `Ruth Buchanan`_ has organized a great first meeting, and we hope that anyone in the area will come out and join.
 They are looking for speakers for the first and following meetups, so `check it out`_.